Om: Shvetashvatara Upanishad

 The Shvetashvatara Upanishad, in verses 1.14 to 1.16, suggests meditating with the help of syllable Om, where one's perishable body is like one fuel-stick and the syllable Om is the second fuel-stick, which with discipline and diligent rubbing of the sticks unleashes the concealed fire of thought and awareness within.
-Such knowledge, asserts the Upanishad, is the goal of Upanishads.
-The text asserts that Om is a tool of meditation empowering one to know the God within oneself, to realize one's Atman (Self).
+Such knowledge, asserts the Upanishad, is the goal of Upanishads.Max Muller, Shvetashvatara Upanishad, The Upanishads, Part II, Oxford University Press, page 237 The text asserts that Om is a tool of meditation empowering one to know the God within oneself, to realize one's Atman (Self).

 Ganapati Upanishad

 The Ganapati Upanishad asserts that Ganesha is same as Brahma, Vishnu, Shiva, all deities, the universe, and Om.

+Jaiminiya Upanishad Brahmana

+The Jaiminiya Upanishad Brahmana, a Samavedic text, outlines a story where those who chant Om can achieve the same rewards as deities.
+However, the gods are concerned about humans ascending to their realm.
+To address this concern, a compromise is reached between the gods and Death.
+Humans can attain immortality, but it involves relinquishing their physical bodies to Death.
+This immortality entails an extended celestial existence after a long earthly life, where the practitioner aspires to acquire a divine self (atman) in a non-physical form, allowing them to reside eternally in the heavenly realm.

 Ramayana

 In Valmiki's Ramayana, Rama is identified with Om, with Brahma saying to Rama:

 Bhagavad Gita

-The Bhagavad Gita, in the Epic Mahabharata, mentions the meaning and significance of Om in several verses.
+The Bhagavad Gita, in the Mahabharata, mentions the meaning and significance of Om in several verses.
 According to Jeaneane Fowler, verse 9.17 of the Bhagavad Gita synthesizes the competing dualistic and monist streams of thought in Hinduism, by using "Om which is the symbol for the indescribable, impersonal Brahman".

 The significance of the sacred syllable in the Hindu traditions, is similarly highlighted in other verses of the Gita, such as verse 17.24 where the importance of Om during prayers, charity and meditative practices is explained as follows: